-The devices will be deployed in designated areas corresponding with lighting infrastructure at the DOT pilot sites and within the geography of the individual municipal partner.
+The devices will be deployed in designated areas corresponding with lighting infrastructure at the DOT pilot sites-sites and within the geography of the individual municipal partner.
 The Company proposes that these devices be strategically located to address specific street lighting illumination needs.
-In general, field testing will attempt to utilize areas that will effectively test the full spectrum of operations and functionality of the devices and associated communication networks.
-This testing is anticipated to include, but not be limited to, high volume traffic / high conflict areas, high speed / low conflict areas, commercial business districts, general urban areas, general suburban residential, and rural (individual intersection) areas.
+In general, field testing will attempt to to utilize areas that will effectively test the full spectrum of operations and functionality of the devices and associated communication networks.
+This testing is anticipated to addressinclude a variety of highway traffic conditions to include, but not be limited to, high volume traffic / high conflict areas, high speed / low conflict areas, and other applicable locations-commercial business districts, general urban areas, general suburban residential, and rural (individual intersection) areas.
 These locations will support the testing of the devices and network systems under various physical conditions to determine their limitations and reliability.
-These locations also have unique illumination requirements that allow the DOT and the participating municipality to utilize the network-controlled operating device to independently manage the localized illumination levels and operating schedule.
+These locations also have unique varying illumination requirements that allow the DOT and the participating municipality to utilize the network-controlled operating device to operate independently and manage the localized illumination levels and operating schedule.
+The field testing applications will be modified as necessary to meet the parameters of the final DOT pilot projects.